dar-mart/BioinspiredAlgorithms/README.md

 # BioinspiredAlgorithms
-This project is for test the bioinspyred library and other sources for developing bio inspired algorithms
+This project is for test the bioinspyred library and other sources for developing bio inspired algorithms for PCIA5041 class